 |Lightly caramelized onions are sauteed with Italian sausage, a little chicken broth, tomatoes, cream and seasonings and tossed with rigatoni pasta for a quick skillet meal.|

 Sausage with Rigatoni in Tomato Cream SauceThis is another one of those quick pantry meals because it uses ingredients I almost always just have on hand.
 The sauce is a great accent to the Italian sausage and truly nothing could be easier.
+I used rigatoni, which works perfect with the sausage and cream sauce, but the recipe works well with many other pasta shapes as well.
+Try it with bow ties or rotini!

 Here's how to make it.